 During his tour in Japan, my father was a Motor Sergeant in the Battalion Motor Pool.
 He was responsible for the duties of 80 enlisted men and the maintenance of 80 vehicles.
 His duties included: touring the motor shop daily; inspecting completed and new repair work; suggesting improvements and assisting with all problems requiring more extensive knowledge of repair; assigning drivers to vehicles and checking with office personnel on reports and requisitions; supervising the requisitioning of all parts and equipment.

-Dad was Honorably Discharged from the Army at age 20 February 13, 1947 in Camp Beale California.
+Dad was Honorably Discharged from the Army at age 20 February 13, 1947, in Camp Beale California.
 Just as the tour he was involved in would become known as the “Forgotten War,” once stateside, my father’s military experience in America’s segregated Army from 1945-1947 became a “forgotten experience” for him as well!
-Anyone who spent any time with my father would never guess he was a veteran if he didn’t tell them — and he usually didn’t!
+Anyone who spent any time with him would never guess he was a veteran if he didn’t tell them — and he usually didn’t!
 There were no military mannerisms about him that folks could detect that would lead to any conversations about his Army life either.
-The only time I can recall him ever taking advantage of benefits available to him as a veteran was when he decided to use his GI Bill to pay for and attend college.
+The only time I can recall him ever taking advantage of benefits available to him as a veteran was when he decided to use his GI Bill to attend and pay for college.

 My father died February 7, 2010, and since his death, I’ve learned more about his military life — as I go through his personal effects and research about the war he served in — than I ever heard or learned from him.
 Among his things, I’ve found:

 – military photos of him that my family has never seen before

 – Military Payment Certificates and Japanese Yens during his tour in Japan,

 – his original Enlisted Record and Report of Separation – Honorable Discharge documents.